Rwebb1981/Foundations-of-Data-Analysis-Part-1-/README.md

 Week 1 - Introduction to Data (How to index, create objects and variables and how to perform basic counts).

+Week 2 - Univariate Data Analysis (How to create basic bar plots and histograms, how to calculate averages, measures of spread and a five number summary, how to pull out specific data and variables and how to calculate z-scores).

-Week 2 - Univariate Data Analysis
+Week 3 -